-Identify NIC driver and supported driver version for ESXi server
+Identify the NIC driver and supported driver version for an ESXi server

-Lately I troubleshoot some NIC driver problems in VMware ESXi 5.x.
-During the troubleshooting I needed to Identify the NIC driver, software version used and the latest driver version supported by VMware.
+Lately, I troubleshooted some NIC driver problems in VMware ESXi.
+During the troubleshooting, I needed to Identify the NIC driver, the software version used, and the latest driver version supported by VMware.
 Here are the steps outlined.

 Identify the NIC driver and software version:

-• Make a SSH connection to the ESXi host
+• Make an SSH connection to the ESXi host

 image